How to create an HTML iPhone email signature

 Getting consistent email signatures on iPhones across your company sounds simple—until you try it.

-Managing one iPhone is easy enough, but ensuring everyone uses the same signature?
-That’s a whole different challenge.
-Someone might accidentally mess up the design, create their own version, or skip using it altogether.
+Without a centralized email signature manager, someone might accidentally mess up the design, create their own version, or skip using it altogether.
 Not exactly ideal for maintaining a polished, professional brand image.

 Even if employees manage to use the right signature, chances are your formatting won’t align with your brand guidelines.
-And don’t forget the missed marketing opportunities from not having centralized control over your iPhone signatures.
+And don’t forget the missed marketing opportunities from not having centralized control over your iPhone email signatures.

 But here’s the biggest issue: there’s no guarantee your iPhone email signature will display correctly.
 This can vary across different email clients.
 Each one interprets HTML differently, meaning your new signature could break when sending emails.